sadjadtavakoli/Caprese-DA/README.md

 ------------------------------------------------------------
 # RefDiff
-Berke uses a changed version of Refdiff to detect the changed entities.
+Caprese uses a changed version of Refdiff to detect the changed entities.

 RefDiff originally is a tool to mine refactorings in the commit history of git repositories.
-In Berke we changed it to detect changed entities between two different revisions.
+In Caprese we changed it to detect changed entities between two different revisions.

 ## Getting started